SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 However, by using such phrases entirely out of context the communication becomes meaningless.

 Presidents — and their speechwriters — should instead speak plainly.
-And be wary of invoking the Bible.